djhunter/binsmooth/README.md

 This package provides several methods for generating density functions based on binned data.
 Methods include step function, recursive subdivision, and optimized spline.
-Data are assumed to be nonnegative, the top bin is assumed to have no upper bound, but the bin widths need be equal.
+Data are assumed to be nonnegative, the top bin is assumed to have no upper bound, but the bin widths need not be equal.
 All PDF smoothing methods maintain the areas specified by the binned data.
 (Equivalently, all CDF smoothing methods interpolate the points specified by the binned data.)
 In practice, an estimate for